Tietoevry-Create/gh-actions-workshop/tasks/3/README.md

-# 3 Running multiple jobs
+# 3 Running multiple jobs in parallel

 In the previous task we created a workflow that runs a single job.
 Each step in a job is run in sequence: